 – development of self-awareness about 1.8 million years ago (cooperative behaviours such as hunting and living together, requiring an awareness of self and other)

-– development of theory of mind (i.e. the ability to imagine what it’s like being someone else) about 200,000 years ago (caring behaviour by Neandertals and presence of the brain regions reguired for theory of mind tasks, judged from skull shape)
+– development of theory of mind (i.e. the ability to imagine what it’s like being someone else) about 200,000 years ago (caring behaviour by Neandertals and presence of the brain regions required for theory of mind tasks, judged from skull shape)

 – development of introspection (i.e. the ability to think what others might be thinking about you) about 100,000 years ago (archaeological evidence for self-adornment such as jewellery).

-– development of autobiographical memory (i.e. the ability to project yourself forward or backward in time) about 40,000 years ago (rapid improvement in tools and weapons, cave art, and intentional burial including valuable grave goods).
+– development of autobiographical memory (i.e. the ability to project yourself forward or backwards in time) about 40,000 years ago (rapid improvement in tools and weapons, cave art, and intentional burial including valuable grave goods).

 In each chapter detailing these steps, Torrey adds a wealth of supporting neurobiological evidence in the form of data on skulls, postmortem and imaging studies comparing primate and human brains, and cognitive development of children.
 It turns out that each of the above cognitive developments requires evolutionarily younger areas of the brain.
 But wait, doesn’t that smack of Haeckel’s discredited idea of ontogeny recapitulating phylogeny?
-At the beginning of the book Torrey points out that, yes, the strict interpretation of this idea has been discredited (see amongst others Gould’s Ontogeny and Phylogeny), but Haeckel wasn’t completely off the mark either (see my review of Haeckel’s Embryos: Images, Evolution, and Fraud).
+At the beginning of the book, Torrey points out that, yes, the strict interpretation of this idea has been discredited (see amongst others Gould’s Ontogeny and Phylogeny), but Haeckel wasn’t completely off the mark either (see my review of Haeckel’s Embryos: Images, Evolution, and Fraud).
 There are broad parallels, especially in human cognitive development.

 I imagine the development of autobiographical memory scaring the living daylight out of our ancestors, as we could now conceive of our own mortality.
 It would be a cheap shot to say “no wonder they invented gods”.
 Instead, Torrey spends quite some time describing the rise of agriculture and domestication, echoing some of the sentiments that Scott raised in Against the Grain about it not being a neat and linear process.
 The reason agriculture and the ensuing sedentism matter is that the dead were buried close to the living.
 And indeed, deceased ancestors became very important to the living, with rich evidence of mortuary rituals and ancestor worship.
 It’s a small step from there to viewing powerful ancestors as god-like beings.
 As with agriculture and state development, Mesopotamia is where it all started for religion too, and Torrey documents how they became entwined.
 He also shortly reviews the rise of gods in other early civilizations.